 Welcome to the comprehensive new-player thread.
 The Game of Thrones card game started as a CCG (collectible card game) in 2002 designed by Fantasy Flight Games and based on the novels written by George R.R.
 Martin.
 In 2008 the game was rebooted as an LCG (living card game)(that's why some LCG cards have the old black border instead of white).
 Cards are now released in monthly chapter packs ($10-15) with a fixed distribution of 3 copies each of 20 different cards.
+No chasing rares!
 The game can by played 1v1 ("joust" - usually more competitive) or with 3-6 players ("melee" - more like a board game).
+For more information on gameplay, terminology, and tournament history check out the excellent wikipedia page.

 In the game players use customized decks to assume leadership of one of the great houses of Westeros vying for control of King's Landing and the Iron Throne.
 To achieve their goals, players launch military attacks against their opponents, undermine their opponents’ plans with intrigues of their own, and make brazen power plays to win the support of the realm.